to Boston Area MA and Southern NH Badminton Clubs

 The Arlington Badminton Club meets for open play on Thursdays during the school year at the Cyrus Dallin School Gym located at 185 Florence Avenue and George Street, Arlington, MA from 7:10 to 9:55 p.m., unless a special night is scheduled.
 (Park behind the school, enter via left door, walk straight down the hall to the gym.)
 This activity is open to all adults (age 18 and older) with game-playing skills.
 High attendance is expected as the season begins, and attendance at the end of last season had been very high, and therefore walk-in playing times are being limited.

-The January to June 2014 Season pass fee is $150 for 18 possible evenings of play with checks payable to 'Arlington Recreation' and collected at the gym.
+The 2014 Fall Season pass fee is $130.
+There are still some passes available as of 11-Aug-14, but they may sell out.
 To be put on the waitlist, contact Elaine and be sure to include ALL of the following information: your full name, address, gender, phone number, email address. and past playing experience.
 Sending incomplete information will not hold a space nor get you a pass or onto the waitlist.
 Elaine's email address is: email@example.com or call Elaine at 781-646-8681 (11 a.m. to 11 p.m.).
-Note that she is at Winchester Badminton on Tuesdays from 6-10 p.m.
-The first night of the January - June Adult Thursday Club 2014 Season was Thursday 9-Jan-14, and the season continues through June 2, 2014.
-There are currently a few rest-of-season passes available; email Elaine immediately if you would like one.
+Note that she is usually at Winchester Badminton on Tuesdays from 6-10 p.m.